Harold Ramirez Player Props: Rays vs. Tigers

-Harold Ramirez -- 0-for-2 in his most recent game -- will be in action for the Tampa Bay Rays against the Detroit Tigers, with Spencer Turnbull on the hill, on April 1 at 4:10 PM ET.
+Harold Ramirez -- 0-for-2 in his last game -- will be in action for the Tampa Bay Rays against the Detroit Tigers, with Joey Wentz on the hill, on April 2 at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Tigers.
+He had a hitless showing in his last game (0-for-2) against the Tigers.

 Harold Ramirez Game Info & Props vs. the Tigers